Potts Point: 21st century

 At the turn of the 21st century, almost all of Potts Point's hotels were acquired by developers attracted by the area's proximity to transportation and amenities.
 By 2004 most tourist hotels had been converted or rebuilt as expensive unit developments, resulting in a rapid wider gentrification of the area and increasingly large numbers of gay residents that make up a significant portion of affluent same-sex couples in Australia although the continued presence of a number of large and small backpacker hostels in Victoria Street and surrounding streets and dozens of pubs, nightclubs, restaurants and similar venues have confirmed the suburb's role as one of Sydney's leading entertainment precincts.

 From 2003 to 2004, the City of Sydney undertook a major streetscape upgrade centred on Darlinghurst Road and the southern part of Macleay Street, involving footpath-widening, roadside tree-plantings and the installation of new paving, street furniture and lighting.
 Plans to force the replacement of historic neon shopfront and awning signage on strip clubs and other adult commercial premises in the area with generic signage proved more controversial and have not been implemented.

+Art deco residential architecture in the Potts Point area.
+2008.

+Modernist residential architecture in the Potts Point area.
+2009.

 Heritage listings

+The Coca-Cola billboard on the corner of William street and Darlinghurst road was first installed in 1974 and in 2015 the original neon sign was removed.
+In 2016 the new sign was turned on and it uses a lot less power by making use of LED tubing.
+2026.

 Potts Point has a number of heritage-listed sites, including: